 Health is not deprivation.
 Health is not feelings of guilt around food.

 Not all dietitians are going to cut your calories.
 We are trained to treat you as an individual and meet you where you are.
-If you are looking for assistance in your health journey, I am taking new clients through the end of the year.
+If you are looking for assistance in your health journey, I am taking new clients now.

-Also, if you’re looking for some new books and resources, these are my absolute favorite to use in practice and with clients.
+Also, if you’re looking for some new books and resources, these are some of the best intuitive eating books to use in practice and with clients.